Vegan Rainbow Cookies

 Ingredient Substitutions for Rainbow Cookies

-• Flour: To make these cookies gluten-free, just replace the all-purpose flour with a gluten-free flour blend.
+- Flour: I used organic unbleached all-purpose flour for this recipe.
+To make these cookies gluten-free, just replace the all-purpose flour with a gluten-free flour blend.

-• Sugar: For the sugar in this rainbow cookie recipe, you can use any number of sugars, as long as they’re vegan: sucanat, coconut sugar, raw sugar, organic sugar, or demurara.
+- Sugar: For the sugar in this rainbow cookie recipe, you can use any number of sugars, as long as they’re vegan: sucanat, coconut sugar, raw sugar, organic sugar, vegan sugar, or demurara.
 If you’re not sure if your sugar is vegan, you can contact the company and ask, but basically, just avoid conventional white sugar or granulated sugar, and you should be ok.

 If you like this vegan rainbow cookies recipe, you might also like my rainbow cake, my rainbow pasta salad, and my rainbow sprinkles cookies.